WCIT-FM

 WCIT-FM (106.3 MHz) is a radio station broadcasting Family Life Network's contemporary Christian music format.
 Licensed to Oneida, New York, United States, the station serves central New York with an emphasis on Madison and Oneida counties.

+History

 The former WMCR-FM flipped from classic hits to Family Life Network's contemporary Christian music format in March 2016, with a call sign change on April 6, 2016, to WCIT-FM.